CalliStef/Callista-Lucia/docs/utilities/utilities.md

    **1.2** Once you’ve done this, your pointer now should now be shaped similar to a plus sign (+), which means, you’re now ready to create the shape.

-   **1.3** Now, with your pointer, in the log-in frame, below the sentence, “Mori is a simple To-Do list…,” *hold* and *drag* to create a rectangle.
+   **1.3** Now, with your pointer, in the "login" frame, below the sentence, “Mori is a simple To-Do list…,” *hold* and *drag* to create a rectangle.
 Let go of your *hold* once you’re done.

 On the right-hand panel, under “**Design**,” set the following changes:
 * X-position: 84